jkan635/tone-maker/README.md

 # Tone Maker

 Uses [ToneJS](https://tonejs.github.io/) to mock the tones from the [Tone32 ESP32 Library](https://github.com/lbernstone/Tone32).
-The web app keeps a recording of the clicked tones.
+The web app keeps a recording of the clicked tones and gives you an option to generate code that can be used in a project.
+The format used can be found here https://github.com/robsoncouto/arduino-songs/tree/master

 ## Getting Started